Florida Sports Betting

 Largely overshadowed by the success of its football program, Florida State men's basketball has never won a championship despite 18 NCAA Tournament appearances.
 The Seminoles have made one Final Four, an eventual 1972 championship loss, and remain rather unsuccessful in postseason play.

 Florida State currently competes in the Atlantic Coast Conference.
-The Seminoles have made four straight NCAA Tournament appearances and are led by Leonard Hamilton, now in his 19th season at the helm.
-They have been ranked inside the Top 25 in each of the last five seasons, slowly turning around the program that so often struggled.
-After falling just shy of its second straight ACC tournament championship in 2020-21, Florida State made a Sweet 16 run in the NCAA Tournament.
+The Seminoles have made several NCAA Tournament appearances and are led by Leonard Hamilton, now in his 19th season at the helm.
+They have been ranked inside the Top 25 in each of the last few seasons, slowly turning around the program that so often struggled.
 The Seminoles play their home games at Donald L. Tucker Center.

 Seminoles Odds